giantswarm/rfc/management-cluster-access/README.md

 - In case of a security threat this implies rotating the api server CA and all certificates.
 - Since it is already integrated, it makes sense to keep it for emergencies while there is no alternative.
 - If we want to support this for a longer time we need to improve security.
-- We could support this as fallback method in `opsctl login` by managing access to `lastpass` or calling the `lastpass` cli to ease operations.
+- We could support this as fallback method in `opsctl login` by managing access to lastpass.com or calling the `lastpass` CLI to ease operations.

 ### Introduce a second identity provider for SSO